7 things you should know about Prime Day 2017

 1. Days of Prime Day past

 Amazon's first stab at Prime Day (in 2015) was to celebrate its 20th anniversary.
 Although the event proved a big success in terms of sales, customers found a lot to dislike.
-The biggest discounts were on Amazon's own products (Kindles, Fire tablets, etc.), and those seemed to come and go at random.
+The biggest discounts were on Amazon's own products (Kindles, Fire tablets and so on), and those seemed to come and go at random.

 Last year, things went better, with lots more inventory and category-driven search that made it easier to sift through the nearly 100,000 sale items.